If your baby has ever encountered diaper leaks, then you know how FRUSTRATING it can be for both you and your baby!

 How to Keep Your Baby’s Diaper from Leaking at Night: 10 Easy Tips

-Now that we know possible reasons why an overnight diaper can leak, we can move on to how to keep your baby’s diaper from leaking at night.
+Now that we know possible reasons why a nighttime diaper can leak, we can move on to how to keep your baby’s diaper from leaking at night.

 Here are 10 SIMPLE STEPS you should follow to avoid a wet diaper and help the baby sleep better!